×

 Pomelo

-The pomelo , from the family Rutaceae, is the largest citrus fruit, and the principal ancestor of the grapefruit.
+The pomelo , also known as a shaddock, is the largest citrus fruit.
+It is an ancestor of several cultivated citrus species, including the bitter orange and the grapefruit.
 It is a natural, non-hybrid, citrus fruit, native to Southeast Asia.
-Similar in taste to a sweet grapefruit, the pomelo is commonly consumed and used for festive occasions throughout Southeast Asia and East Asia.
+Similar in taste to a sweet grapefruit, the pomelo is commonly eaten and used for festive occasions throughout Southeast and East Asia.
 As with the grapefruit, phytochemicals in the pomelo have the potential for drug interactions.
 The pomelo tree may be 5–15 meters (16–50 feet) tall, possibly with a crooked trunk 10–30 centimeters (4–12 inches) thick, and low-hanging, irregular branches.
 Their leaf petioles are distinctly winged, with alternate, ovate or elliptic shapes 5–20 cm (2–8 in) long, with a leathery, dull green upper layer, and hairy under-leaf.
-The flowers — single or in clusters — are fragrant and yellow-white in color.
-The fruit is large, 15–25 cm (6–10 in) in diameter, usually weighing 1–2 kilograms (2–4 pounds).
-It has a thicker rind than a grapefruit, and is divided into 11 to 18 segments.
-The flesh tastes like mild grapefruit, with a little of its common bitterness (the grapefruit is a hybrid of the pomelo and the orange).
-The enveloping membranes around the segments are chewy and bitter, considered inedible, and usually discarded.
-There are at least sixty varieties.
-The fruit generally contains a few, relatively large seeds, but some varieties have numerous seeds.
+The flowers – single or in clusters – are fragrant and yellow-white in color.

 Source: Wikipedia